Get Your Cleanest Bathroom Yet in Seven Simple Steps

 The bathroom is an area where upkeep can easily fall victim to neglect.
-Cleaning it isn't usually a person's favorite job, and many of us tend to do it only after it becomes obvious that the bathroom needs attention.
-But a better strategy is prevention; mount short and frequent campaigns against dirt and soap buildup, and the task will never be insurmountable.
+Figuring out how to clean the bathroom, and where to start, is half the battle.
+Cleaning the room isn't usually a person's favorite job, which is why many of us tend to address this room only after it becomes obvious that it needs attention.
+A better strategy is prevention; mount short and frequent campaigns against dirt and soap buildup, and the task will never be insurmountable.